 Believe You Can Learn The Material – Much has been written on the benefits of Growth Mindset and how to implement it in a classroom (a lot by us).
 But does believing that you can improve your ability with learning and effort result in students getting better grades?

 Carol Dweck and colleagues examined this question and found that those who had a growth mindset intervention scored significantly higher grades than those students who had just had a lesson on how to improve their memory.

 Growth mindset may not be a one-size-fits-all instant fix, but research suggests it can certainly be a slice of the pie.
-For more information on Growth Mindset, you can read our science and stories series here, here and here.
+For more information on Growth Mindset, check out our guide page.

 Have a Sense of Purpose – Students who remind themselves of how doing well at school can help them achieve their future goals, along with having a Growth Mindset, have been led to an increase in grades.
 That was the findings of this study.
 What makes this study particularly interesting is that the authors suggest that (a) this is most beneficial for students who are at risk of dropping out of school and (b) this sort of programme can be scaled up across a whole school.

 Put Your Phone Away in Class – Being on your phone divides your focus, making concentration and learning more difficult.
 Being on your phone too much can also lead to a range of other not very nice psychological consequences.
 In a study that wins an award for ‘stating-the-obvious’, researchers found that students who spend more time on their phones checking emails, Facebook and texting, get lower grades, regardless of sex or previous academic achievement.